Valuable Storage Ideas from Cabinets Designers to Interior Designers

 The wardrobe/closet was built for the husband and his collection of clothes and shoes (men like fashion too!)
 Because of the wool suits, we made the closet space from cedar to ensure moth control.

 The docking drawer inside the vanity has a plug inside the drawer for convenience so that the cord does not lay across the counter making is also less cluttered.
 The drawer also includes a stainless steel holder for the hairdryer and toiletries so that they all remain in one accessible place.
+Here are a few other storage ideas.

 A reflection of detail